oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

 The example uses some pretrained models published as part of the [Intel® AI Reference models](https://github.com/IntelAI/models).
 The example also illustrates how to utilize TensorFlow* runtime settings to maximize CPU performance on ResNet50 workload.

-## Set Environment Variables (Only applicable to AI Tools Offline Installer)

-When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
-Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
-This practice ensures that your compiler, libraries, and tools are ready for development.

 ## Run the `Intel® TensorFlow* Model Zoo Inference With FP32 Int8` Sample